Late Bar

 "Late Bar" is a song by the English pop rock band Duran Duran.
-Written about the Rum Runner, a club in Birmingham where the band began writing and rehearsing, it incorporates early elements of their developing sound, including funk-influenced rhythms, prominent keyboards, and vocals by the lead vocalist Simon Le Bon.
+Written about the Rum Runner, a club in Birmingham where the band began writing and rehearsing, it incorporates early elements of their developing sound, including funk-influenced rhythms, prominent keyboards, and vocals by the lead singer Simon Le Bon.

 The song was released on 2 February 1981 as the B-side to Duran Duran's debut single, "Planet Earth", but was not included on their first studio album, Duran Duran (1981).
 "Late Bar" became a favourite in the band's early live performances and has since been recognised by critics as one of the band's greatest songs.

 Background and composition

 "Late Bar" was written about the Rum Runner, a club in Birmingham where Duran Duran began writing and rehearsing.
 The song is a pop track that features what would become recognisable elements of the band's sound: "tight, pulsing funk patterns" from the bassist John Taylor and the drummer Roger Taylor, "manic riffing" from the guitarist Andy Taylor, "voluminous keys" from the keyboardist Nick Rhodes, and a "shadowy, goth-tinged bellow" from the lead vocalist Simon Le Bon.
 Lyrically, the song focuses on "all-night parties in hotel rooms".
 Le Bon's vocal performance ranges "from a deep insouciant croon to a deranged 'la la la' in the chorus".
 The band's "squelchy, angular attempts to emulate Chic" and Le Bon's vocals were described as "works in progress".